lart-bangor/research-assistant/docs/source/users/installation.rst

    Make sure you have at least 65MB of free disk space on your device.

-   Click :guilabel:`Browse` if you wish to change the installation path of the app.
+   Click :guilabel:`Browse...` if you wish to change the installation path of the app.

    .. figure:: figures/figure6.png
       :width: 400